-Notice that this function is not thread-safe, not even when the emulator with SMP support is used.
+Notice that this function is not thread-safe.

-ErlDrvTermData driver mk port(ErlDrvPort port)
+ErlDrvTermData driver_mk_port(ErlDrvPort port)

-Converts a port handle to the Erlang term format, usable in erl\drv\output\term and erl\drv\send\term.

-Notice that this function is not thread-safe, not even when the emulator with SMP support is used.
+Converts a port handle to the Erlang term format, usable in erl_drv_output_term and erl_drv_send_term.
+Notice that this function is not thread-safe.

-int driver\monitor\process(ErlDrvPort port, ErlDrvTermData process, ErlDrvMonitor \monitor)
+int driver_monitor_process(ErlDrvPort port, ErlDrvTermData process, ErlDrvMonitor monitor)

 Starts monitoring a process from a driver.
-When a process is monitored, a process exit results in a call to the provided process\exit callback in the ErlDrvEntry structure.
+When a process is monitored, a process exit results in a call to the provided process_exit callback in the ErlDrvEntry structure.
 The ErlDrvMonitor structure is filled in, for later removal or compare.

-Parameter process is to be the return value of an earlier call to driver\caller or driver\connected call.
+Parameter process is to be the return value of an earlier call to driver_caller or driver_connected call.